 What began as a series of regular conference calls to continue this dialog eventually grew into several working groups, each focused on projects of particular interest, an annual Innovators Roundtable conference to continue working group discussions in person, and an advisory committee to assist the Lowell Center with decision-making.

-The Green Chemistry and Commerce Council (GC3) is a project of the Lowell Center for Sustainable Production at the University of Massachusetts Lowell.
+The Green Chemistry & Commerce Council (GC3) is a project of the Lowell Center for Sustainable Production at the University of Massachusetts, Lowell.
+Lowell Center staff facilitate and manage all GC3 activities.